UFC 205: Alvarez vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Pennington throws significantly more leather — a 0.8 sig. strike per minute gap.
 Pennington is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Pennington has tighter striking defense, making opponents miss more often.

-The Pick: Raquel Pennington over Miesha Tate.
-The model gives Pennington a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Pennington at 38% implied while our model sees 63% — a 25-point disagreement that could signal value.
+The Pick: Miesha Tate over Raquel Pennington.
+This is essentially a pick'em.
+The model nudges toward Tate at 53%, but there's almost nothing separating these two.
+Notably, the betting market has Pennington at 38% implied while our model sees 47% — a 9-point disagreement that could signal value.

 Frankie Edgar